 "Forget to pick up some pumpkin pie spice?
 Me, too!
 Thankfully you can make your own pumpkin spice at home with these four common spices!"

 1 – I want to make pumpkin spice everything.
-And I know many of you are probably rolling your eyes, already so over the whole pumpkin scene, and I wish I could spare you but I don’t think I can help it; I am a white girl and I may own a pair of yoga pants or six.
-It’s like as soon as the calendar declares it’s fall all I can think about is leaves turning, lattes at Starbucks, and where I’ll buy my next pair of Uggs.
+And I know many of you are probably rolling your eyes, already so over the whole pumpkin scene, and I wish I could spare you but I don’t think I can help it.
+I am a white girl and I may own a pair of yoga pants or six.
+It’s like as soon as the first day of fall arrives all I can think about is leaves turning, lattes at Starbucks, and where I’ll buy my next pair of Uggs.
+I just can’t seem to help myself.

 2 – I have cans and cans of pumpkin puree (because, SALE!) but I never seem to have any pumpkin pie spice to go along with it.
-Because that would be proper planning and it appears that’s against my very nature.
+Because such a thing would imply proper planning and it appears my strategy in life is a lot like all those yoga pants I own: not quite appropriate for the moment but I’m here now so I’m going to try to try to make it look like I know what I’m doing.

-And while I’d love to blame my local grocer for this anomaly (seriously, they need to stock these two items side. by. side.), I know that I’m the only one at fault here.
+And while I’d love to blame my local grocer for this pumpkin puree to pumpkin spice ratio anomaly (seriously, they need to stock these two items side. by. side.), I know that I’m the only one at fault here.
 It’s like when I’m in the midst of my pumpkin pumpkin pumpkin haze I completely forget that pumpkin puree isn’t the only ingredient you need to create the best fall treats.
 In fact, pumpkin puree isn’t all that great without the pumpkin pie spice.

 Pumpkin Pie Spice